Realmlords/Realmlords/content/DnDominions/Dominions Players/Paths of Magic.md

 - know spell and have minimum Path rating
 - suffer fatigue based on spell (reduced by high Path rating)
+- accrue additional fatigue for wearing armor #TODO

 Taking damage while casting a spell requires a Concentration check DC = 10 + damage dealt + spell tier + highest path requirement.

 While casting you may spend appropriate gems (limited by your Path rating) to increase your effective Path rating for that particular spell.

+Fatigue by 1 / (amount your path exceeds required level).

 ### Countermagic